 People from different communities used to come here for shopping, for the prices, quality and the variety of goods like silk, fine jewellery, traditional designs, spices, for hard-to-find items like wedding saris and for the food.
 Now, says RameshRaj, “it’s become a tourism spot.”

 The Gerrard India Bazaar caters to the new audience.
 Two years ago for the Canada-150 celebration, they provided 1200 minutes of programming and 350 artists on the main stage.
-It seems the size and variety of things to do at the festival hasn’t changed.
+It seems the size and variety of things to do at the festival hasn’t changed since then, but it had already outgrown its roots.

-From modern to traditional, you’ll find fun and fine jewellery, take-out foods sold from kiosks on the sidewalks or delicious restaurant meals made with fresh ingredients from the many businesses and retail outlets that form the bazaar, along Gerrard, stretching for seven blocks from Glendale, east to Coxwell Ave.
+From modern to traditional, you’ll find fun, fine jewellery, take-out foods sold from kiosks on the sidewalks and delicious restaurant meals made with fresh ingredients from the many businesses and retail outlets that form the bazaar, along Gerrard, stretching for seven blocks from Glendale, east to Coxwell Ave.
 A neighbourhood that was once referred to simply as Coxwell and Gerrard by the locals has turned into a vibrant community now known as Little India.

 Presentations of literary and visual arts, live music, dance, and fashion shows happen on the central stage all weekend long.
 Local performers join in to celebrate South Asian culture with as much enthusiasm and know-how as the programs designed to reflect Indian, Afghani, Pakistani, Bengali and Sri Lankan heritage and tradition.